-Dr. Frank J. Lee is an Associate Professor of Digital Media in the Antoinette Westphal College of Media Arts and Design at Drexel University with appointments in Psychology, Computer Science, and Biomedical Engineering.
+Dr. Frank J. Lee is a Professor of Digital Media in the Antoinette Westphal College of Media Arts and Design at Drexel University with appointments in Psychology, Computer Science, and Biomedical Engineering.
 Lee received his Ph.D. in Cognitive Psychology in 2000 from Carnegie Mellon University, and his B.A. in Cognitive Science in 1994 from UC Berkeley.
 Lee co-founded Drexel's Game Design Program in 2008, which is currently ranked as one of the Top 5 Best Game Design Programs in U.S. He is also the founding director of the Entrepreneurial Game Studio at Drexel University, a unique university initiative designed to teach students entrepreneurship and gaming by helping them to create their own game companies.

 His past projects have won national and international awards and recognitions that have received extensive media coverage.
 His most recent project, Skyscraper Tetris, was mentioned in over 1500 news stories worldwide with an estimated 2.2 billion views.
 It was also recognized by Guinness World Records as the Largest Architectural Video Game Display.
 He was selected as one of the 50 most admirable gaming people of 2014 by Polygon, and one of the Top Innovators in Philadelphia by Philadelphia Magazine in 2012.